Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space: Twisted Eisenstein series for

-In this section we will use the analytic properties of twisted Eisenstein series proved in the previous section to proof our main results.
-First of all we deduce the following result using a standard complex analysis argument. \begin{prop} Let $\chi$ be a unitary character of $\Gamma$ trivial on $\Gamma_\infty'$ and $\mu \in \Lambda^{\circ}$.
+Using this we deduce the following asymptotic expression using a standard complex analysis argument.
+See \cite[p.
+20--21]{petru} or \cite[Appendix A]{No19} for fully detailed proofs in similar settings. \begin{prop} Let $\chi$ be a unitary character of $\Gamma$ trivial on $\Gamma_\infty'$ and $\mu \in \Lambda^{\circ}$.
 Then there exists a constant $\nu(\chi)>0$ such that

 \end{prop}

 \begin{proof} Let $\phi_U: \R \to \R$ be a family of smooth non-increasing functions with

 and $\phi_U^{(j)}(t) = O(U^j)$ as $U \to \infty$.
 For $\Re (s)>0$, we consider the Mellin transform